maehr/academic-pandoc-template/presentation/presentation.md

 subtitle: 'Subtitle'
 title: 'Title'
 toc: true

+# Fonts
+fontenc: # allows font encoding to be specified through fontenc package (with pdflatex); default is T1 (see LaTeX font encodings guide)
+fontfamily: # font package for use with pdflatex: TeX Live includes many options, documented in the LaTeX Font Catalogue.
+The default is Latin Modern.
+fontfamilyoptions: # options for package used as fontfamily; repeat for multiple options.
+fontsize: # font size for body text.
+The standard classes allow 10pt, 11pt, and 12pt.
+To use another size, set documentclass to one of the KOMA-Script classes, such as scrartcl or scrbook.
+mainfont:
+sansfont:
+monofont:
+mathfont:
+mainfontoptions:
+sansfontoptions:
+monofontoptions:
+mathfontoptions:

 # Beamer slides
 aspectratio: 169 #slide aspect ratio (43 for 4:3 [default], 169 for 16:9, 1610 for 16:10, 149 for 14:9, 141 for 1.41:1, 54 for 5:4, 32 for 3:2)